sodascience/port-whatsapp-datadonation/README.md

 <!-- e.g. Github Actions workflow status -->

-In collaboration with the [Human Data Science group](https://hds.sites.uu.nl) and [Eyra](https://eyra.co), we developed WhatsApp data extractor scripts to make the information extracted from the WhatsApp Data Download packages(DDPs) accessible to the researchers for further analysis while preserving the the privacy of the participants.
+In collaboration with the [Human Data Science group](https://hds.sites.uu.nl) and [Eyra](https://eyra.co), we developed WhatsApp data extractor scripts to make the information extracted from the WhatsApp Data Download packages(DDPs) accessible to the researchers for further analysis while preserving the the privacy of the datadonators.

+# How WhatsApp data donation works

 Participants can voluntary donate their whatsapp data for research perposes.
 - DDPs can be requested by participants through the whatsapp on their mobile/desktop device